CodeOfficer/ember-theme-changer/README.md

 More info: https://ember-cli.com/asset-compilation#fingerprinting-and-cdn-urls & https://github.com/rickharrison/broccoli-asset-rev

 ## Pre-requisites
-Since v0.3.0 `ember-theme-changer` relies in `ember-cli-head` v0.4.0 addon to load the theme in runtime and provide Fastboot compatibility.
+Since v0.3.0 `ember-theme-changerr` relies in `ember-cli-head` v0.4.0 addon to load the theme in runtime and provide Fastboot compatibility.

 If you are not already using `ember-cli-head` (or another addon that requires it) you must follow these 2 simple steps: